- Overview

 Monitor integration health

-- The integration successfully delivers job applications.
+- Your integration delivers job applications successfully.

 Submit your XML feed for review